 Palm-sized and simple to use.
-The PCM-M10 fits comfortably in your palm for one-handed operation, and the intuitive controls make it easy to pick up and use right out of the box.
-In contrast, the file folder architecture is too unwieldy for some users, who say that it is poorly implemented.
-The PCM-M10's substantive 4 GB of on-board memory can be expanded by adding a memory card for plenty of recording time, which you'll definitely clock thanks to the great battery life.
+The PCM-M10 digital voice recorder fits comfortably in your palm for one-handed operation, and the intuitive controls make it easy to pick up and use right out of the box.
+In contrast, the file folder architecture is too unwieldy for some users, who say that it's poorly implemented.
+The PCM-M10's substantive 4 GB of onboard memory can be expanded by adding a memory card for plenty of recording time, which you'll definitely clock thanks to the great battery life.

-Sleek with a trade-off.
-The PCM-M10 fits in your palm or your pocket, making it a prime pick for users seeking greater portability paired with high-end audio quality.
-However, while performance stacks up well compared to the Samson Zoom H4n, this Sony digital audio recorder has fewer features yet sells for a similar price.
+Sleek, with a trade-off.
+The PCM-M10 voice recorder fits in your palm or your pocket, making it a prime pick for users seeking greater portability paired with high-end audio quality.
+However, while performance stacks up well compared to the Samson Zoom H4n, this Sony digital voice recorder has fewer features yet sells for a similar price.

-Sony PCM-M10 Portable Audio Recorder, Contributors to BHPhotoVideo.com, As of April 2013
+Sony PCM-M10 Portable Audio Recorder, Contributors to BHPhotoVideo.com, As of April 2014

-Review Credibility: Very Good Sound on Sound's Tom Flint praises the PCM-M10 for its overall accessibility and ease of use, saying "Sony [has] kept settings simple enough that operation remains within the reach of 'prosumers' with little or no music technology experience."
-He criticizes the cost-cutting measure of making the dual microphones non-adjustable but maintains they still produce high-quality, clear recordings even if they're a bit light on bass tone.
+Tom Flint praises the PCM-M10 for its overall accessibility and ease of use, saying "Sony [has] kept settings simple enough that operation remains within the reach of 'prosumers' with little or no music technology experience."
+He criticizes how the dual microphones are non-adjustable, but maintains they still produce high-quality recordings.

-Sony PCM-M10 Portable Linear PCM Voice Recorder, Contributors to Amazon.com, As of April 2013
+Sony PCM-M10 Portable Linear PCM Voice Recorder, Contributors to Amazon.com, As of April 2014